noitaivanisevic/Stable-Diffusion/README.md

 <h2>Using Dreambooth</h2>
 <p>In this approach, the Stable Diffusion model got fine-tuned using Dreambooth.
 It involves setting up the model from huggingface and fine-tuning it with given gaming characters.
 The fine-tuned model then is used to generate new artwork related to gaming characters.</p>
 <h2>Using Keras-CV</h2>
-<p>In this appraoch, the Stable Diffusion model got fine-tuned using TensorFlow's Keras framework.
+<p>In this appraoch, the Stable Diffusion model got fine-tuned using TensorFlow&#39;s Keras framework.
 A custom class is used for handling the training processes (including loss calculation and gradient updates) which updates part of the weight of the the diffusion model.</p>
 <h2>Evaluation</h2>
 <p>The fine-tuned stable diffusion model has generated a set of character images for evaluation.
 The images confirm the model&#39;s ability to:
 <ul>